 Without sounding like the leader has favorites, it is vital to acknowledge your staff's talents and hard work.
 Each team member possesses unique traits that add value to your company.

-Each person brings in different qualities and perspective to the team, understanding these will allow you to use each strength to your advantage by giving that employee suitable responsibilities.
+Each person brings in different qualities and perspective to the table, understanding these will allow you to use each strength to your advantage by giving that employee suitable responsibilities.

-Acknowledging your staff's talent and hard work is a big motivational boost to your team.
+Acknowledging your staff's talent and hard work is a big motivational boost.
 Sometimes a simple appreciation of one's skill and effort is enough motivation.

 Provide team with resources